ericqu/iban_validation/iban_validation_c/README.md

 See Makefile for compilation of the c/c++ examples, and the examples directory for more examples

 ## Changes
- - 0.1.16: improved performance, added territories for GB and FR, and more tests
+ - 0.1.16: improved performance, added territories for GB and FR, and more tests, added WASM (experimental for now), added fuzzer
  - 0.1.15: improved performance (char to bytes) and improved c wrapper doc
  - 0.1.14: fixed error for country code IQ (using pdf instead of technicql input file)
  - 0.1.13: update to the wrapper for a version with less allocation (view-based)